qromatech/qroma-project-template/DIRECTORY-LAYOUT.md

 ### devices

-This is the directory for your embedded device applications with a directory name convention `dev-$BOARDNAME-$PROJECTNAME`.
+This is the directory for your embedded device applications with a directory name convention `dev-$BOARDNAME-$FRAMEWORK-$PROJECTNAME`.
 The outputs for embedded device applications will be compiled binaries and board metadata so they can be loaded onto their boards by assemblers.

 ### sites

-This is the directory for your web site(s) with a directory name convention `site-$PROJECTNAME`.
+This is the directory for your web site(s) with a directory name convention `site-$PROJECTNAME-$DOMAINNAME`.

 Once we discovered WebSerial was a serious option for loading ESP32 binaries onto embedded devices and could be used for device IO via webpage, websites became a first class option since the tools for developing them are so pervasive, powerful, and easy to develop with.
 We start with a docusaurus site that includes placeholders for everything, but it can be tweaked/customized as desired.

+Self hosting on WiFi devices is also an option that can be loaded/supported with the built-in Qroma filesystem.

 Options include:
 * User interface pages